whu-zhigao/whu-zhigao.github.io/_pages/about.md

 - **2023-8-4**：I was elected as one of the executive committee members of the Technical Committee on Distributed Computing and Systems of CCF.
 - **2023-7-12**: I will serve as an associate editor at [IEEE Transactions on Consumer Electronics](https://ctsoc.ieee.org/publications/ieee-transactions-on-consumer-electronics.html).
 - **2023-6-21**: I will serve as a PC at [TheWebConf 2024](https://www2024.thewebconf.org/).
+- **2022-12-5**: Our proposal "Aerospace big data processing techniques on new architectures" is funded by the Natural Science Foundation of Hubei Province (HB-NSF).
 - **2022-12-2**: A research paper accepted at INFOCOM'23: [Galliot: Path Merging Based Betweenness Centrality Algorithm on GPU](https://ieeexplore.ieee.org/document/10229018/)
 - **2022-10-8**: I will serve as a PC at [TheWebConf 2023](https://www2023.thewebconf.org/).
 - **2022-4-14**: I received research funding from [Hieco](https://www.hieco.com.cn/).